-We include maps by Adventure Cycling along with our own easy-to-read cue sheets.
+We include maps by Adventure Cycling Association along with our own easy-to-read cue sheets and electronic GPS files.

 We carry your luggage, and you, if necessary.

 We offer healthy, home-cooked meals prepared by our traveling chef who understands the “performance food” needed to undertake such a challenge.
-She'll accommodate food allergies and provide a non-meat protein source for vegetarians, but if you require a vegan or gluten-free diet, there will be a small surcharge.
+She'll accommodate food allergies and provide a non-meat protein source for vegetarians, but if you require a vegan, dairy-free or gluten-free diet, there will be a small surcharge.